apache/arrow-rs/dev/release/README.md

 See [#298](https://github.com/apache/arrow-rs/pull/298) for an example.

-Here are the commands used to prepare the 4.1.0 release:
+Here are the commands that could be used to prepare the 5.1.0 release:

 ```bash
 git checkout active_release